Skip to Content

 Why Fly Direct from Newcastle Airport?

-Here’s the kicker—you can fly direct from Newcastle Airport and save yourself the early alarm and the drive to Sydney.
+Here’s the kicker—you can fly direct from Newcastle to Adelaide to save yourself the early alarm and the drive to Sydney.
 Find yourself a park right out the front, breeze through check-in, and be in the air before you know it.

 Book Your Trip